 The menu featured is set in advance with a wide variety of meals.
 We do ask that you notify us of any allergies or special dietary requirements which can be accommodated by our crew.

-If you are interested in diving while on charter, we can arrange for a local dive company to meet the boat while on charter.
+If you are interested in diving while aboard, we can arrange for a local dive company to meet the boat while on charter.
 The fee would be paid directly to the diving company at the rate of approximately $90-$120 per dive for certified divers (rate and conditions to be confirmed at the time of diving).
 You will need to have your valid certification card with you to present to the dive operator.

 Just as you would expect in a fine resort hotel, our yachts have all the basic necessities.
 This includes: bath towels, linens and basic toiletries.
 It is recommended that you bring your own personal toiletries such as toothpaste, creams and shampoo.
 Please note that we request that you do not bring spray sunscreen as it creates a slippery deck surface as well as stains.
 Please bring lotion sunscreen only.
 We strongly suggest if you bring a hair dryer, bring a low wattage dryer (ie. travel size).